KieranHastingsIW/grafana-prometheus-springboot/README.md

         * The container hosting the database that stores the configuration of services and routes for the kong gateway.
     - db
         * The container that hosts the postgres database for our API, where users are stored in the users_table.
+    - grafana
+        * The container that hosts the Grafana monitoring service.

 ### Setting up API services and routes.
 * In a new CMD window cd into the curl folder and run the `docker-compose up --build` command.
 * If the container exits with code 0 the services and routes have been created successfully.
 * To further test this, we can go to `localhost:8002` to access the kong gateway manager here we could see 5 services each with their own route.

+### Setting up Kong Prometheus plugin
+* While still at the address `loaclhost:8002` underneathe sevices you will find plugins.
+* Select "install new plugins" and in the search field labeled "filter plugins" look up `prometheus`.
+* Select Enable, select Global, and check the 5 config tags at the bottom of the page
+* Select Install.

+### Setting up Prometheus and Grafana.
+* In a new CMD window cd into the prometheus folder and run the `docker-compose up --build` command.
+* Look up `localhost:3000`, this will direct you to the Grafana page, login using username admin and password admin.
+* Once you have set a new password you will be directed to the home page where you will need to make a new datasource.
+* Click Add your first data source, in the time series data section select prometheus.
+* Give the data source a sutible name of your choising, and the URL `http://prometheus:9090`
+* All other fields can be left blank, now scoll to the bottom of the page and selsct save and test.
+* A pop up should appare saying the data source is working.
+Now hover your mouse over the 4th item from the top on the right hand side nav bar (this should show dashboard options) and select import.
+* Upload the `kong-prometheus-dashboard.yml` file located in the prometheus folder of this repository, then select the data source you create in the previous steps.
+* Click Import.
+You will be directed to a dashboard page with

 ### Cleaning up docker containers
 * To remove now unused docker container (this being the curl and kong bootstrap containers) we can use the command `docker container prune -f` to remove them.